pwsiegel/pwsiegel.github.io/_posts/math/2014-12-09-higher-homotopy-calculus.md

 The first two of these properties generalize to higher homotopy groups with almost identical proofs.
 The counterpart of the third property, namely that $\pi_n(S^n)$ is not the trivial group, is considerably more difficult.
 One typically computes $\pi_1(S^1)$ using covering space theory, but there is no counterpart of covering space theory for higher homotopy groups.
 (Well, such a theory does exist in a manner of speaking, but it is much more complicated than covering space theory.)

 To actually compute $\pi_n(S^n)$ one needs some rather powerful tools in algebraic topology, such as the Freudenthal suspension theorem or the Hurewicz isomorphism.
-The difficulty of this computation is still a bit mysterious to me, and was the subject of one of my recent <a href="http://mathoverflow.net/questions/184920/why-is-it-so-hard-to-compute-pi-nsn">MathOverflow questions</a>.
+The difficulty of this computation is still a bit mysterious to me, and was the subject of one of my recent [Mathoverflow questions](http://mathoverflow.net/questions/184920/why-is-it-so-hard-to-compute-pi-nsn "Mathoverflow").
 Even the more modest goal of proving that $\pi_n(S^n)$ is non-trivial is quite a bit more challenging for $n > 1$ than for $n = 1$.
 Nevertheless, I came up with an argument in the case $n = 3$ based on vector calculus which is suitable for undergraduates; I don't think I've seen this exact argument written down anywhere else, so I thought I would write it up here.
 It is adapted from a more standard argument involving Stokes' theorem on manifolds which works in any dimension (but which requires a semester's worth of manifold theory to understand).

 I will prove the following statement: